 Australia's Biggest Morning Tea at Domestic Terminal 3.

-Thirty Perth Airport team members along with their family and friends participated in the 2012 City to Surf.
+Fifty Perth Airport team members along with their family and friends participated in the 2013 City to Surf.
 As participants in the City to Surf, Perth Airport supported the Activ Association, one of Western Australia's leading community organisations which have been providing services and support to people with disability since 1951.

-The Belmont Business Awards recognise the efforts of business excellence.
+The Belmont Small Business Awards recognise the efforts of business excellence.
+The Awards celebrated 20 years in 2013 and Perth Airport is proud to be recognised as one of the inaugural sponsors.
 There were 24 award categories in this year's program with small business entries being accepted from across Western Australia.
-Perth Airport continued to support two categories, the Indigenous Business of the Year Award and Volunteer of the Year Award.
+Perth Airport continued to support two categories, and would like to congratulate Murlpirrmarra Connection for winning the Indigenous Business of the Year Award and Esther Roadnight for winning the Volunteer of the Year Award.

 Ride for Youth - Youth Focus